-The main airport to reach Meghalaya is located in Guwahati, Assam at a distance of 159 km.
-It is well- connected to Indian cities like Mumbai, Delhi, Chennai and Calcutta.
+By Flight - The main airport to reach Meghalaya is located in Guwahati, Assam, at a distance of 159 km.
+It is well-connected to Indian cities like Mumbai, Delhi, Chennai, and Calcutta.
 From here, you can hire a cab to reach your destination.

-For travelling to Meghalaya by train, the nearest railway station is also located in Guwahati, Assam.
-It is about 180 km away and is connected to New Delhi, Amritsar, Jammu and Kashmir and Bangalore.
+By Train - For traveling to Meghalaya by train, the nearest railway station is also located in Guwahati, Assam.
+It is about 180 km away and is connected to New Delhi, Amritsar, Jammu and Kashmir, and Bangalore.
 You can take a bus or hire a cab.

-Meghalaya has a great network of roads and is well-connected to major cities through roads.
+By Road - Meghalaya has a great network of roads and is well-connected to major cities' roads.
 Buses can be hired to reach Meghalaya from Assam and other nearby places.
-Else, plan a fun road trip from neighbouring states and cities, and witness scenic views on the way to Meghalaya.
+Else, plan a fun road trip from neighboring states and cities, and witness scenic views on the way to Meghalaya.

 How to get around Meghalaya

 The most convenient way to move around the state is to take buses to visit the important cities.
 You can also hire taxis or book car rentals to travel on your own.
-Meghalaya has a good network of roads and the attractions can be easily covered by road transportation.
-Trekking is also a great option to explore the places in proximity while enjoying the scenic beauty around.
+Meghalaya has a good network of roads, and you can cover the attractions by road transportation.
+Trekking is also a great option to explore the places in proximity while enjoying the scenic beauty.